-The Business Software Alliance (BSA) reports that there have been, in recent years, reductions in the types of open and notorious piracy that existed about five years ago, because those who sell software or computer equipment and devices now generally understand that there are criminal, administrative, and civil penalties for such activities.
-Piracy is now focused on end-user and Internet piracy.
+BSA I The Software Alliance (BSA) reports that there have been, in recent years, reductions in the types of open and notorious piracy that existed about five years ago, because those who sell software or computer equipment and devices now generally understand that there are criminal, administrative, and civil penalties for such activities.
+However, piracy is now focused on enterprise end-user and Internet piracy.
 This migration of piracy, especially to the Internet, and, a decrease in criminal enforcement efforts (especially a decline in police and prosecutorial activity last year), have kept piracy rates high.
-The Business Software Alliance reports that in 2010, the piracy rate for business software in Kazakhstan was 76%, and the commercial value of unlicensed software attributable to U.S. vendors was \$48.9 million.1
+BSA reports that in 2011, the software piracy rate in Kazakhstan was 76%, representing a commercial value of unlicensed software of US\$123 million.2